Amandankosiyane/waiter_webapp/README.md

 - node index.js

 ```
-- If you do not have errors you should see this in your terminal:
+- If you do not have errors you should see this in your terminal(in my case i used nodemon to run the Application):
 ```
 [nodemon] 1.11.0
 [nodemon] to restart at any time, enter `rs`